razorpay/blade/packages/blade/src/components/Accordion/_decisions/decisions.md

 ## Open questions

-**Q1.** Is the deviation in props and using index for controlled state a fine tradeoff?
+- **Q1.** Is the deviation in props and using index for controlled state a fine tradeoff?
 Please post alternatives with usecase and rationale otherwise.

-**A1.** Yes.
+  - **Ans:** Yes.
+- **Q2.** `AccordionItemTrigger` vs `AccordionItemHeader` vs `AccordionItemControl`
+  - **Ans:** ⚠️ Yet to be decided.
+Currently leaning towards AccordionItemTrigger because its not exactly a Header and Trigger is a terminology we have used in other components as well

 ## References